Physical and Numerical Modelling of Cave Propagation

 Speculative conceptual model of caving

-Project Leader: Johan Wesseloo
+Project Leader: Associate Professor Johan Wesseloo

-Phase 2 continues as a collaborative project between the ACG and the University of Pretoria, sponsored by Newcrest Mining Ltd. It builds on the work of the preliminary phase and has three overlapping general aims:
+Phase 2 continues as a collaborative project between the ACG and the University of Pretoria, sponsored by Newcrest Mining Limited.
+It builds on the work of the preliminary phase and has three overlapping general aims:

-- Advancing the understanding in cave mining geomechanics through the execution and interpretation of physical models
+- Advancing the understanding in cave mining geomechanics through the execution and interpretation of physical models.

 - Assess the accuracy and reliability of current numerical modelling techniques and to assess the role of data quality and quantity and the calibration process in maximising numerical model reliability.